Favorite Bible Verse(s):

 How did you come to know the Lord?

 I was in the fourth grade when I accepted Christ as my Savior.
 It happened during a revival service at our church.
-I don’t remember the topic of the sermon, the hymns sung, or even the exact date or hour, but I do remember coming to a point that evening where I realized I was lost and that Christ was the only One who could save me.
+I don’t remember the topic of the sermon, the hymns sung, or even the exact hour, but I do remember coming to a point that evening where I realized I was lost and that Christ was the only One who could save me.

 How have you been involved in church through the years?